mcguinlu/seanad/README.md

 ### Summary

-This repository contains the code used to analysis the voting and attendance histories of members of the 26th Irish Seanad (Senate).
+This repository contains the code used to analyse the voting and attendance histories of members of the 26th Irish Seanad (Senate).

 The analysis found that a subset of Senators regularly do not vote on